 Participating in this event will allow you to tour the stunning churches of Vienna in May and hear some of the best local performances.

 If you couldn’t catch it, don’t worry, as church concerts are a recurring event in Vienna.
-On most days in May, you can attend Vivaldi’s Four Seasons Concert at Karlskirche Church, a classical concert at St. Anne's Church, or a classic ensemble at St. Peter's Church.
+On most days in May, you can attend Vivaldi’s Four Seasons Concert at Karlskirche Church, a classical concert at St. Anne's Church, or a classical ensemble at St. Peter's Church.

 Have Your Warm Spring Trip in Vienna in May